minio/docs/source/reference/minio-mc.rst

 ----------------

 Some commands and flags allow for pattern matching.
-When enabled, a pattern can include include either of two wildcards for character replacement.
+When enabled, a pattern can include either of these wildcards for character replacement:

 - ``*`` to represent a string of characters to match, either in the middle or end.
 - ``?`` to represent a single character.